ccarpita/grap/README.md

 # Not Implemented!

-This project utilizes README-driven development (RDD) in addition to BDD.
+This project utilizes README-driven development (RDD).
 The library and examples below are not yet implemented.
 This notice will be removed when the first usable and 100% unit tested version (0.1.0) of Sandworm has been released.

 # About